You Should Really Update Your iPhone Right Now

 If you have an Android device, no need to worry if you're using the latest version of the software.
 It was patched on July 5.

-If you want to double-check, open your device's Settings app, scroll to the bottom > tap About phone > Android version to check that you have the latest or System updates to update the operating system.
+If you want to double check, open your device's Settings app, scroll to the bottom > tap About phone > Android version to check that you have the latest, or System updates to update the operating system.

 Nicole Nguyen covers products and personal technology for BuzzFeed News and is based in San Francisco.